JustusAdam/hpingserver/README.md

 ## Installation

 - clone the repository
-- `cabal install`
+- execute `cabal install` in the repository root directory.

+The program is now reachable with the `hpingserver` command.

 ## Usage

+Basic: `hpingserver [OPTIONS] URL`

-Use `hpingserver -h` to see all available options.
+Use `hpingserver -h` to see all available OPTIONS.

 Current output of `hpingserver -h`: